What is a Virtual Doula?

 As we are at your side, your doula can watch for important signs in labor, suggest when to leave for your birthplace and how to communicate with your medical team, translate medical jargon, and when to leave for your birthplace.

 The doula will be there to provide emotional and mental support.
 To ask you questions like “what are you thinking about right now?” and answer questions like “what will happen now?”
 Together, the laboring team can feel heard, supported, and treated as individuals.

-The doula will be able to guide you and your partner through the best positions for alignment and descent of baby as well as strategize positions for optimal birthing and comfort.
+The doula will be able to guide you and your partner through the best positions for the alignment and descent of the baby as well as strategize positions for optimal birthing and comfort.
 Together with your team, the doula will help with comfort techniques (counter pressure, massage to name a couple) and if pain management is requested your doula can stay in the room with you verbally coaching you through your epidural placement or other techniques like TENS units.

 After birth, your doula can walk you through getting to know your baby, offering the breast, and basic childcare questions.
 There will be time to process your birth story and discuss recovery strategies.
-This support continues in your postpartum visit and follow-ups.
+This support continues during your postpartum visit and follow-ups.

 Welcome to the world of virtual doula services!
 Being prepared brings peace of mind in these times of uncertainty.
 Please let me know if you have any questions.

 Not all of our doulas are available for this service.
 Contact us for a list of doulas who are available.
 We prefer to use our own Zoom video conferencing (HIPPA compliant) and FaceTime for these meetings.

 Learn more on the Birthful Podcast with Jakki Devereaux.